codedealer/imgur-upload/SETUP_GUIDE.md

 You should see the health check response if the proxy is reachable.

 Troubleshooting
-- Workflow failed: check GitHub Actions logs and verify that `VERCEL_TOKEN`, `VERCEL_ORG_ID` and `VERCEL_PROJECT_ID` are correct.
+- **Workflow failed:** check GitHub Actions logs and verify that `VERCEL_TOKEN`, `VERCEL_ORG_ID` and `VERCEL_PROJECT_ID` are correct.
-- Proxy health check failed: wait a minute for Vercel to propagate, then check the deployment URL in the Vercel dashboard.
+- **Proxy health check failed:** wait a minute for Vercel to propagate, then check the deployment URL in the Vercel dashboard.
-- Invalid proxy authorization: ensure `PROXY_SECRET` in your client matches the one set in Vercel.
+- **Invalid proxy authorization:** ensure `PROXY_SECRET` in your client matches the one set in Vercel.
+- **Vercel build error: `No Output Directory named 'output' found after the Build completed.`**
+   - This means Vercel is expecting a static build output.
+To fix: in your Vercel project settings, make sure **Build Command** and **Output Directory** are both blank, and that your Root Directory is set to `proxy`.
+Vercel will then detect and deploy the serverless functions in `api/` automatically.

 Local deployment (optional)
 - If you prefer to deploy locally with the Vercel CLI: